 and signature being timestamped is an XML signature then the XML signature MUST contain an RFC 3161, placed in a <xades:EncapsulatedTimeStamp> within a <xades:SignatureTimeStamp> as defined in [XAdES].

-The Processing Model For Verification
+The Processing Model for Verification

 A DSS server that verifies XML signatures SHOULD perform the following steps, upon receiving a VerifyRequest.
 These steps may be changed or overridden by the optional inputs, or by the profile or policy the server is operating under.
 For more details on multi-signature verification, see section Fehler!
 Verweisquelle konnte nicht gefunden werden..